I am trying to conceive, can I practise yoga?

 When can I start attending the pregnancy yoga classes?

 Pregnant women can start attending our classes from 12 weeks of pregnancy.
-This is a guideline only, please consult with your health practitioner.
+This is a guideline only, please consult with your health practitioner in the first instance.

 I have never practised yoga before, can I join the pregnancy yoga classes?